Florence Maybrick: Release

 After detention in Woking and Aylesbury prisons, Florence was released in January 1904, having spent more than 14 years in custody.
 Although she had lost her U.S. citizenship when she married her British husband, it was restored when she returned to her home country.
 Initially she earned a living on the lecture circuit, speaking on prison reform and protesting her innocence.
 In later life, she moved to Connecticut and used her maiden name, Florence Elizabeth Chandler.
-After some months spent unsuccessfully as a housekeeper, Florence became a recluse, living in a squalid three-room bungalow in Gaylordsville, Connecticut, a village in New Milford, Connecticut, with only her cats for company.
+After some months spent unsuccessfully as a housekeeper, Florence became a recluse, living in a squalid three-room bungalow in Gaylordsville, Connecticut, a village in New Milford, with only her cats for company.
 A few sympathetic residents eventually discovered Florence's true identity but kept her secret.

 Florence Maybrick died alone and penniless in her home in New Milford on 23 October 1941, and the next day her obituary was published at the top of Page One of The New York Times.
 She was buried at her request next to her dear friend, Clara Dulon, in South Kent, Connecticut on the grounds of South Kent School.
 Among her few possessions were a scrapbook with newspaper clippings of her former life and a tattered family Bible.
 She never saw her children again; they were raised by the family's doctor.
 Her son, who became a mining engineer, died in 1911 of accidental poisoning when he mistook a cyanide solution for a glass of water.